xying21/docsite/docs/develop/createaccount.md

 CKB accounts can be created by using ckb-cli.
 DEV chain also provides two accounts from the genesis cells that were issued with a considerable amount of capacity.

-You can create new accounts when developing your DApps by using the method demonstrated in this guide.
+You can create new accounts when developing applications by using the method demonstrated in this guide.

 ## Prerequisites